WilliamY97/LearningJournal/Data Science/Deep Learning/Convolutional Networks.md

 # Convolutional Networks

-Notes taken from the source https://ujjwalkarn.me/2016/08/11/intuitive-explanation-convnets/ which is an incredible explaination of the steps for CovNets.
+Notes taken from the source https://ujjwalkarn.me/2016/08/11/intuitive-explanation-convnets/ which is an incredible explanation of the steps for CovNets.

 Convolutional Networks are neural networks that share their parameters across space.